 Recovery of this injury can take three to four weeks depending on how bad the sprain is.
 After 2 to 4 days the athlete may be able to weight bear again but pain should always be the guide.
 If the athlete does not look after this injury then it may develop into hallux limitus/hallux rigidus, which is a stiff joint with a decreased range of motion due to arthritis around the joint.
 This can cause problems in the rest of the foot or lower limb due to changes to the natural walking cycle (gait).

-The aim of taping for turf toe is to protect the MTP joint by preventing it being bent upwards.
+The aim of taping for turf toe is to protect the MTP joint by preventing it from being bent upwards.
 This is done by applying support strips of tape underneath the joint.

 What is required?